josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_courts_as_sites_of_harm.md

 ---

-# 🐍 Credibility Degradation — When Trauma Symptoms Are Misinterpreted as Unreliability
+# 🐍 Credibility Degradation: The Crime Of Survival
+Over time, these ritualised demands do not remain situational.
+They accumulate, compound, and begin to function as a credibility filter.
 One of the most damaging patterns is how trauma erodes a person’s **capacity to perform credibility** — and how institutions misread this erosion as evidence that the person *is not credible*.

 A loop forms: